Kr4ken99z/Kr4ken99z/README.md

 <h2 align="left">Hi 👋!
-My name is Koustav Mondal and I'm a learner ..., from .Milky Way Galaxy...</h2>
+My name is Koustav Mondal and I'm a learner ..., from Milky Way Galaxy...</h2>

 ###